irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 ---
 title: "From Interns, With Love"
 date: 2020-12-16
-summary: Spoke with CRDB's most recent intern cohort to understand what they were working on.
+summary: A peek into what interns at CRDB work on.
 preview: img/from-interns-with-love/watson-lab.jpg
 ---